evennia/evennia/docs/sphinx/source/wiki/Quirks.rst

 This is a list of various problems or stumbling blocks that people often ask about or report when using (or trying to use) Evennia.
 These are common stumbling blocks, non-intuitive behaviour and common newbie mistakes when working with Evennia.
-They are not bugs.
+They are not Evennia bugs.

 Actual Evennia bugs should be reported in
 `Issues <https://code.google.com/p/evennia/issues/list>`_.